 Summer Home During a Divorce

 I had a client call the other day because he is in the middle of a divorce and wanted to know what would happen with his vacation home as a result of going through this divorce.
-How would it be divided up?
+How would it be divided?
 The summer home would be an asset of the marriage, if it was purchased during the marriage.
-It would be assessed to establish a value and the client would be required to buy out the other spouse or pay them the equity and the property.
+It would be appraised to establish a value.
 If you don’t reach an agreement and you ask a judge, a judge could order that the vacation home be sold.
 That is why we generally are advocates of mediation so that the parties can work together to come to a resolution where the assets basically aren’t sold at the direction of a judge who really doesn’t know that much about your personal property.

 Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about the house during divorce?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.